siliconwitchery/pi-remote-debugging/README.md

    ssh pi@raspberrypi.local
    ```

-5. Run the initial setup script. **Note** this takes quite a while to run.
-If you loose SSH it'll abort the script.
-To avoid this, you can use MOSH instead of SSH.
-Install it first using `sudo apt install mosh`, then connect with `mosh pi@raspberrypi.local`
+5. Run the initial setup script. **Note** this takes quite a while and will abort if you loose the SSH connection.
+If you have a flakey connection, you can use MOSH instead of SSH.
+Install it first using `sudo apt install mosh`, then connect with `mosh pi@raspberrypi.local`.
+Note that MOSH won't support true colors.

    ```bash
    sh -c "$(curl -fsSL https://raw.githubusercontent.com/siliconwitchery/pi-remote-debugging/main/setup-1.sh)"